ttk/com2web-proxy/README.md

 # Installation

 You need to have php installed (preferrably 7.0+) and composer installed.
 Then run `composer install` to download all the dependencies.

+You will also need the Direct IO php extension installed.
+Download it from [the pecl site](https://pecl.php.net/package/dio/0.1.0/windows)